iosifv/cli-path/README.md

 # sisosig
 My first attempt at building a CLI tool

+## Todo
+- add some noderc
+- switch to yarn

 ## Notes
 - change permissions of index.js to 777 so that you can run it directly with ```./index.js```
 - 📟